-The amount of goodwill is tested annually for impairment.
+The amount of goodwill is tested annually for impairment, and when circumstances indicate that the carrying value maybe impaired.
 The impairment test is material and the process is complex and highly judgemental and is based on assumptions that are affected by expected future market or economic conditions.
 As a result, judgement is required in evaluating the assumptions and methodologies used by management, in particular those relating to the forecasted revenue growth and profit margins.
 Small changes in the key assumptions used could give rise to an impairment of the goodwill balance in the future.
 Actual outcomes could vary from these estimates.
 The carrying amount of goodwill at the end of the reporting year is disclosed in Note 15.